UX Case Study - Weather notification application

 Problems

-1. Users easily forget to check today’s weather.
-Imagine you have date at night with your gf, without knowing the rain is coming…
+1. People forget to check today's weather.
+Imagine heading out for a date at night without knowing rain is on the way.

-Results: Research with Google Forms
+Research Research results via Google Forms

 GIPHY